devendrn/renderdragon-shaders/docs/docs/build.md

 ```
 :::

-2. Run setup.
+2. Go inside directory and run setup.
 This will download MaterialBinTool, shaderc, and material json files necessary for compiling shader files.

 ::: code-group
 ```cmd [Windows]